c3lang/c3-web/src/content/docs/Language Rules/conversion.md

 :::note
 These abbreviations are used in the text below:
-- "lhs" meaning "left hand side".
+- "lhs" means "left hand side".
-- "rhs" meaning "right hand side".
+- "rhs" means "right hand side".
 :::

-The left hand side of an assignment, or the parameter type in a call is known as the *target type* the target type is used for implicit widening and inferring struct initialization.
+The left hand side of an assignment, or the parameter type in a call, is known as the *target type*.
+The target type is used for implicit widening and inferring struct initialization.

 ### Common arithmetic promotion